hackclub/hackclub/workshops/pcb_level_3/README.md

 ### Footprints

 [^1]: You might want to edit the footprints of components you are hand-soldering.
 For example, to hand solder the USB-C connector, make the pads longer and remove unused ones like SBUS.
+[^2]: There are a million different ways to export your files and order with different manufacturers, but for simplicity, this workshop only focuses on one.